01 of 11

 08 of 11

-Now you've got a stair railing attached to two staircase brackets, one at each end.
-I guarantee that your railing is drooping in the middle.
+Now that you've got a stair railing attached to two staircase brackets, the railing will likely droop a little in the middle.
 Even the hardest of the hardwoods will do this; it's just physics.

 Run your chalk line across the top of your railing.
 Somewhere in the middle, the railing should be drooping down the farthest.
 In this example, the railing is drooping about 1/2 inch.Continue to 9 of 11 below.